Updated: Jan 3

 Poppy was a terrible robber woof and when she saw Max getting scraps and bowls of food from these various neighbors Max stopped off at she often raided kitchens while the unsuspecting homeowner was preoccupied with fussing over Max.

 Poppy once whacked an entire 8lb leg of lamb from my own BBQ when I did not close the BBQ lid and dug up the bones over the next 12 months with some pride and satisfaction on her maw.

 Her and Max were big partners in food crimes over the years!

 We had a lot of irate neighbors who asked we make sure that Poppy could not escape our gated home area.

-We never did find out how she managed to pull this feat off...
+We never did find out how she managed to pull this feat of escape off...

-Just before we left Kuss Rd the rear fence fell down after a heavy rainstorm and it became obvious to me that it was due to her many tunneling efforts on this particular fence that was the spot she escaped from.
+Just before we left Kuss Rd the rear fence fell down after a heavy rainstorm and it became obvious to me that it was due to her many tunneling efforts on this particular fence that was the spot she had in fact been escaping from.